TYPO3-Documentation/t3docs-screenshots/README.rst

 current state on the left, the original state on the right and the difference map in the middle.
 At the top it shows the difference as a number.

-Each screenshot is selected for copying by default, but can be deselected individually and in aggregation.
-All text files such as the screenshot reST include files or the code snippets cannot be compared, but can only be selected or deselected for copying in bundles: They must be handled externally by the Git comparison tools.
+Each screenshot is selected for copying by default, but can be deselected individually and in the aggregation.
+The same applies to text files such as the screenshot reST include files or the code snippets.

 .. image:: docs/screenshots_manager_compare.png